cn-kp/Password-Generator/README.md

-# Homework Week 3: Creating a Random Password Generator
+# Creating a Random Password Generator

 This weeks homework I have created a random password generator, that allows for the user to input the desired length and character sets used to generate this password.